Nyuutrino/CLIp/README.md

 Use it in any JavaScript-compatible application, such as online gaming websites.

-Designed to provide low-level access to a parser interface while allowing flexibility with commands and their functions.
+Designed to provide high-level access to a parser interface while allowing flexibility with commands and their functions.

 License: [MIT license](https://opensource.org/licenses/MIT)